 It also means that a bad feeling doesn’t mean what is bad, but that most likely you will have to replenish your energy reserves because of it.
 Affection is woven into the fabric of every decision you make, whether you are aware of it or not.

-You can track the affection using the so-called the circle of affection created by psychologist James A Russell:
+You can track the affection using the so-called circle of affection created by psychologist James A Russell:

 The distance from the source of valence and stimulation in this graph shows the intensity.
 This is how you determine which emotions are positive and which are negative.

 Since emotions are an expression of how your body feels, it means that they are subjective, not universal, and vary among people and between cultures.
-They are a combination of the physical properties of your body, the plasticity of your brain, which is shaped by the environment in which it develops, i.e. your culture in which you live and upbringing.
+They are a combination of the physical properties of your body, and the plasticity of your brain, which is shaped by the environment in which it develops, i.e. the culture in which you live and your upbringing.
 They are not triggered, but this is called constructive emotion theory, which Lisa Feldman Barrett excellently explains in her book “How are emotions formed?”.

 So each of us has our own experience of emotions constructed by our brain.

 Although it seems to you that each of us communicates our emotions in this way, it is not.
 For each of us, a blush, a cramped stomach, rapid breathing or a pulse, and tears mean something else.
 Not only that, even for you in every situation, depending on the context, the same sensations may mean different emotions.
 Also, the expression of emotions can be different each time.
-A smile can express joy, anger, nervousness or pity depending on the situation.
+A smile can express joy, anger, nervousness, or pity depending on the situation.
 Each case of sadness is different from another.
 Each category of emotion has different physiological symptoms.
-Which means that you can express the same emotion in a different way each time, for example, show joy by lifting the corners of your mouth a little, or laughing “with your whole body”.
+This means that you can express the same emotion in a different way each time, for example, show joy by lifting the corners of your mouth a little, or laughing “with your whole body”.
 Such differentiation is the norm.